chandansgowda/pythoninkannada/README.md

 # Learn Python in Kannada
-This repository is used to share the code for python project tutorials (in kannada language) uploaded on Uniquota Education Youtube Channel.
+This repository is used to share the code for python programming tutorials (in kannada language) uploaded on Engineering in Kannada Youtube Channel.

 ✨PLAYLIST LINK ✨